-ISET s3 Frequent patterns minsup=0.30
+ISETS3 Frequent patterns minsup=0.30

-sid set {5} (0.5)
+sid set

-{6} (0.83)
+sid sel {5}(0.5)

+{6}(0.83)

-1 5, 6, 7, 22 {7}(0.33))
+1 5, 6, 7, 22 {7}(0.33)

-2 5, 6, 17 {22}(0.6 7)
+2 5, 6, 17 {22}(0.67)

-3 7, 22 {5,6}(0.
-5)
+3 7, 22 {5,6}(0.5)

-4 2, 5, 6 {6,22}(0 .5)
+4 2, 5, 6 {6,22} (0.5)

-5 2, 6, 22 {7,22}(0 .33)
+5 2, 6, 22 $\{7, 22\}(0.33)$

-6 6, 22
+6 6 , 22

 Generally, materialized data mining views are created explicitly by users.
 However, there are applications where implicit view generation can significantly improve system performance.
 Assume batch environment, where a number of data mining queries are submitted by users for asynchronous execution.
-If some of these queries are similar, it can be helpful to organize the queries in a way that materialized results of one query are used to execute another one more efficiently.
+If some of these queries are similar (overlapping), it can be helpful to organize the queries in a way that materialized results of one query are used to execute another one more efficiently.
 We refer to such process as to multiple data mining query optimization.

-3.4 Architecture of the Data Mining Query Optimizer
+3 Data Mining Query Optimization Process

-We have described various methods to execute a data mining query.
-However, we do not expect users to make decisions which method to use for a particular query.
-Instead, following the idea of RDBMS query optimizers, we emphasize the need to develop the concept of a data mining query optimizer.
-A data mining query optimizer is a software component which chooses the fastest method to execute every data mining query submitted by users.
+We have described various data access methods for frequent itemsets discovery.
+However, we do want users to make decisions on which method to use for a particular data mining query.
+Instead, following the idea of RDBMS query optimizers, we emphasize the need to develop the concept of a data mining query optimizer - a software component which chooses the fastest method to execute every data mining query submitted by users.
 Meaning of "the fastest" can be application dependent - typically the optimization goal is to maximize throughput or to minimize response time.

-In order to chose the appropriate method, a data mining query optimizer must be able to estimate execution costs for potential methods.
+In order to chose the appropriate method, a data mining query optimizer must be able to use various algorithms and data access paths and estimate execution costs for all potential methods.
 In order to calculate the disk and cpu costs, database statistical model is needed.
 The model contains such coefficients as: number of disk blocks of a database and pattern histograms.

-The statistical model of a database can be generated in three ways:

-- 1. Users can explicitly and regularly run a statistics gatherer over the database. - 2.
-At the beginning of a data mining query execution, a database sample can be used to dynamically gather the required statistical information. - 3.
-Each data mining query being executed can automatically gather statistical information for the future use.
+It can be generated in one of three ways: (1) users can explicitly and regularly run a statistics gatherer over the database, (2) at the beginning of a data mining query execution, a database sample can be used to dynamically gather the required statistical information, or (3) each data mining query being executed can automatically gather and store statistical information for the future use.